Audio for Video: Using Your Camcorder Mic

 So lots of people have no choice but to use the microphone that comes attached to their camera.

-Even though recording audio with your on-board microphone is not the BEST way to do it, with a few pointers you can make it work just fine.
+Even though recording audio with your on-board microphone is not the BEST way to do it, with a few pointers you can make it work in a pinch.

-First and most critical, make sure the background noise is minimal or non existent.
+First and most critical, make sure the background noise is minimal or non-existent.
 If you have complete control, turn everything OFF.
 Everything.
+Even white noise like fans and air conditioners.

 If need be, leave and find a quiet corner.
 I’ve recorded audio inside a sealed up car MANY times.
-That was the only place that was reasonably quiet.
+That was the only place that was reasonably quiet at whatever location my job took me.

 If the background noise is absolutely impossible to shut down and there is no quiet corner to escape to, hold the camera and mic very close to your mouth (six inches or closer) and speak LOUDLY.
-The automatic gain control of the camera will quick in, lowering the recording volume significantly.
+The automatic gain control of the camera will kick in, lowering the recording volume significantly.
+(If you have manual gain control of audio, lower it before you do this.)
 At that distance, your voice is so loud compared to the background noise, that a lowered recording volume will eliminate lots of the background and your voice will dominate.

 If the background is quiet, it is best to be about three feet away from the on-board microphone when you are speaking.
 Speak loudly and enunciate well.
 Do not mumble.
 Speak to the back of the room.

-Under these conditions, the microphone on-board your camera will pick up the sound just fine.
-It will be almost as good as if you were able to record it with a separate microphone plugged into your camera.
+Under these conditions, the microphone on-board your camera will pick up the sound relatively well if you follow these tips.
+It won’t be as good as if you were able to record it with a separate microphone plugged into your camera, but it’ll do in a pinch.

 Lorraine Grula